Women Should Avoid Male Doctors For Intimate Female Health Issues?

 been cases where female patients felt the male doctor went too

-far, but the nurse or assistant felt he was simply doing thorough
+far, but the nurse or assistant often testified that they saw

-examinations.
-There was one case where everything happened so
+There was one case where everything happened so quickly that

-quickly that took the nurse off guard and she was not able to
+took the nurse off guard and she was not able to report what

 Chaperones Really Protect Patients?
 Do not forget that many